Variational Autoencoding of Dental Point Clouds: Experimental results

 \section{Experimental results}

 We next evaluate VF-Net's performance on point cloud generation, auto-encoding, shape completion, and unsupervised representation learning.
-Note that FrePolad \cite{zhou_frepolad_2023} has been excluded from comparison as no public implementation is available. \looseness=-1
+Note that FrePolad \citep{zhou_frepolad_2023}, EditVAE \citep{li_editvae_2022}, and VG-VAE \citep{anvekar_vg-vae_2022} has been excluded from comparison as no public implementation is available. \looseness=-1

 \textbf{Point cloud generation.} To compare sampling performances, we deploy three established metrics for 3D generative model evaluation \citep{yang_pointflow_2019}.
 Namely, minimum matching distance (MMD) is a metric that measures the average distance to its nearest neighbor point cloud.
 Coverage (COV) measures the fraction of point clouds in the ground truth test set that is considered the nearest test sample neighbor for a generated sample.
 1-nearest neighbor accuracy (1-NNA) uses a 1-NN classifier to classify whether a sample is generated or from the ground truth dataset, 50\%, meaning generated samples are indistinguishable from the test set.
 Data handling and training details for FDI 16 experiments can be found in supplementary section~\ref{sec:supple_data_handling} and \ref{sec:supp_fdi_16}, respectively. \looseness=-1